cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 ![Cocktails for programmers 2.0](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/v20.jpg "Cocktails for programmers 2.0")

-The programmer's day is celebrated on the 256th day each year.
-Usually it's the 12th of september.
-This year on 12th of september we (Ilya and Anna) met our bartender friend Eugeniy at Grizzly bar on Nevsky Prospekt in Saint Petersburg.
+Programmers’ day is celebrated on the 256th day of the year.
+It usually falls on September 12th.
+This year on September 12th we (Ilya and Anna) met with our bartender friend Eugeniy at Grizzly bar on Nevsky Prospekt in Saint Petersburg.
-Eugeniy promised us help to do new version of our project **Cocktails for programmers**.
-The first part of this project you can find [HERE](https://github.com/cocktails-for-programmers/cocktails_for_programmers).
+Eugeniy has promised to help us with a new version of our project **Cocktails for programmers**.
+The first version of it you can find [HERE](https://github.com/cocktails-for-programmers/cocktails_for_programmers).
 Today we offer you to see what we did this time.

 <habracut/>

 ### Warning

-This project is not commercial, it is just a report about a private event.
-All information, resources and brands which your can come across in the text or in the photos are presented just for informational and demonstrative purposes.
-They don't provide any direct of hidden commercial.
+The project is not commercial.
+It is just a report of a private event.
+All the information, resources or brand names found in the text or appearing in the photos are provided for information and demonstration purposes only.
+Any types of direct or indirect marketing are not assumed.
-Also the authors of the project warn you about harm of the alcohol and they don't bear any responsibility for any use of presented infomation.
+The authors of the project warn about the damage alcohol does and don't take any responsibility for a result of the use of any content posted.
-All recipies are for information only.
+All the cocktail recipes are for information only.
-No one food-blogger, bartender of programmer didn't have any hurts during this project.
+No food bloggers, bartenders or programmers were harmed in the making of this project.

 ### JavaScript